jaedag/flc-admin-portal/README.md

 # The App: Where Are We Going?
 Requirements Engineering

+The initial phases of this application are meant to serve the needs of the First Love Church in Accra.

 ## PHASE 1: Directory (Filemaker Replacement - State of the Flock Part 1)
 1. Be able to hold all membership and leadership records (Bacenta and Basonta).
 2. Be able to search and filter all membership records based on selected criteria.